The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Discussion and Conclusions

 \subsection{Compatibility with COHERENT Data}

-The recent observation of CE$\nu$NS on Argon by the COHERENT collaboration \cite{Akimov:2020pdx} is compatible with the Standard Model prediction.
-Far from ruling out our New Physics model, this agreement provides a compelling phenomenological argument for the Majorana nature of the neutrino in the presence of a light vector boson $Z'$.
+The recent observation of CE$\nu$NS on Argon by the COHERENT collaboration \cite{Akimov:2020pdx} measures the cross-section with a precision of approximately $\sim 30\%$.
+While this measurement is compatible with the Standard Model prediction, the current level of statistical uncertainty makes it impossible to directly discriminate between an $\mathcal{O}(\epsilon)$ deviation (Dirac) and an $\mathcal{O}(\epsilon^2)$ deviation (Majorana) arising from a New Physics vector boson $Z'$.

-If neutrinos were Dirac fermions, the interference between the Standard Model $Z$ boson and the New Physics $Z'$ vectorial current would generate a significant, linear deviation in the event rate (scaling with the coupling strength $\epsilon$).
-The absence of such a deviation already places strong constraints on vectorial $Z'$ models for Dirac neutrinos.

-The Majorana nature dictates that the diagonal vectorial coupling strictly vanishes.
-The New Physics contribution survives only through flavor-changing transitions, rendering its effect proportional to $\epsilon^2 \sin^2(\phi)$.
-When using experimental results from COHERENT to constrain New Physics, these effects have to be included in the analysis.
-The constraints on any New Physics model will differ depending on whether neutrinos are Dirac or Majorana fermions.
+Far from ruling out our New Physics model, this highlights the critical necessity for next-generation, high-precision CE$\nu$NS detectors.
+If neutrinos were Dirac fermions, the interference between the Standard Model $Z$ boson and the New Physics $Z'$ vectorial current would generate a significant, linear deviation in the event rate once higher precision is achieved.
+The Majorana nature, in strict obedience to the PDMCT, dictates that the diagonal vectorial coupling vanishes identically.
+The New Physics contribution survives only through flavor-changing transitions, rendering its effect proportional to $\epsilon^2$.
+Therefore, bounds from future, precision COHERENT data will be profoundly sensitive to the fundamental neutrino nature.